BlSyme/Glenfinglas/README.md

 - `speciesnet` - the same EfficientNet V2-M architecture, pretrained by Google on over 65M camera trap images (see **SpeciesNet**).

 ### Image Preprocessing
 - `CropBottom` - crops `CROP_FRAC` fraction of input image height from bottom to remove data overlay bar in camera trap images.
 Set to 0.0456 for Glenfinglas data; set to 0.0 for no crop.
+This should be kept the same across `train.py` and `classify_and_count.py`.
 - `SquarePad` - resizes input images to square using ImageNet mean grey-fill padding.
 Preserves aspect ratio.
 - `Resize` - scales square images to `INPUT_SIZE`x`INPUT_SIZE`.
 Default values correspond to native architecture resolutions.
 Should be well-divisible by 2 if edited.